TimvanScherpenzeel/profiling-research/README.md

 ### GPU debugging

-There are several ways one can debug WebGL and the native OpenGL instructions using an external debugger like [RenderDoc (Windows, Linux)](https://renderdoc.org/docs/index.html) or [APITrace (Windows, Linux, Mac (limited support))](https://github.com/apitrace/apitrace).
+There are several ways one can debug the WebGL context and the native OpenGL instructions.

+One can use an external debugger like [RenderDoc (Windows, Linux)](https://renderdoc.org/docs/index.html) or [APITrace (Windows, Linux, Mac (limited support))](https://github.com/apitrace/apitrace).
 Instructions on how to use debug WebGL using APITrace can be found [here](https://github.com/apitrace/apitrace/wiki/Google-Chrome-Browser).

 For tracing an individual frame without setting up an external debugger I highly recommend using the Chrome extension [Spector.js](https://spector.babylonjs.com/).
+This does not require the disabling of the GPU sandbox, like some external debuggers do.
+I would highly recommend this method over using an external debugger if you use Mac OS.

 Finally one can also wrap the `WebGLRenderingContext` with a debugging wrapper like the [one provided by the Khronos Group](https://www.npmjs.com/package/webgl-debug) to catch invalid WebGL operations and give the errors a bit more context.
 This comes with a large overhead as every single instruction is traced (and optionally logged to the console so make sure to only optionally include the dependency in development.